 With a template job created, create a new job by navigating to the Add icon in the upper right-hand corner and clicking Create a Job from the dropdown menu.

-From the subsequent page, select Start from a copy of an existing job.
+From the subsequent page, select Start from Existing Job.

 Use the filter panel from the next page to search for your template.